rockroman/CI_PP4-Knowledge-Flow/README.md

 - User is presented with add blog form
 - User can add title, supporting image for a blog, and body of a blog
 - Only one of the categories selected in user profile can be selected as a category of a blogpost
-- User Story covered with this feature:
+- User Story covered with this feature:9,12
  <details><summary>See Add blog page</summary>

 ![Add blog page](docs/features/add-blog.png)